 Mehboob ki Mehndi -1971

-Shabana (Leena Chandravarkar) is a beautiful accomplished young lady who has the misfortune of being the daughter of a semi retired courtesan.
-When her tout tries to induct Shabana into the trade, the mother-daughter duo run away from Bombay to Lucknow.
+Shabana (Leena Chandravarkar) is a beautiful, accomplished young lady who has the misfortune of being the daughter of a semi retired courtesan.
+When her tout tries to induct Shabana into the trade, she runs away from Bombay to Lucknow along with her guardian.

 In Lucknow Shabana runs into Yusuf (Rajesh Khanna) who promptly falls for her.
 She is ready to marry him and settle down to a respectable life, but will her old secrets come tumbling out of the closet just when she is ready to apply Mehboob ki Mehndi to her hands?

 Pakeezah - 1972

 In grandeur, this film is beaten only by Mughal-e-Azam.
 This was the opus of Kamal Amrohi, his dream project that nearly got wrecked due to his estrangement from Meena Kumari.
 Luckily for us, she consented to complete the film.
 This turned out to be her last.

 There is no accounted for tastes.
 This movie opened to a lackluster box office.
 The ticket sales picked up, it is said, after the death of Meena Kumari.
 There are a lot of people who do not like the film.
 But it ties with Mughal-e-Azam as my most favorite film.
 I love each and every frame of the film.